Nervosys/Botnix/pkgs/tools/typesetting/tex/texlive/UPGRADING.md

 The CTAN mirrors are not version-controlled and continuously moving, with more than 100 updates per month.

-To create a consistent and reproducible package set in nixpkgs, we generate nix expressions for all packages in TeX Live at a certain day.
+To create a consistent and reproducible package set in botpkgs, we generate nix expressions for all packages in TeX Live at a certain day.

 To upgrade the package snapshot, follow this process.